pbwilmot/ThorsSerializer/README.md

      */
     JsonSerializeTraits_MAKE(void, MyClass, data1, data2, data3)

-This allaws us to import and export object of the abvove class really easily.
+This allaws us to import and export object of the above class really easily.

     MyCLass   data;
     data.data1  = 56;